thomascaldana/thomas-portfolio/readme.md

 <img src="https://github.com/thomascaldana/files-for-readmes/blob/main/Ilustra%C3%A7%C3%A3o%20projeto%20portfolio%20svg.svg" alt="Example Image" width="450" />
 </p>

 <br>

-Welcome to my portfolio Readme!
+Welcome to my portfolio's Readme!
 This environment is created especially for you!
 I'm a Web Developer, and here, you see some of my projects and technologies.

 <br>